eBPF-Flowradar/eBPF-FlowRadar/notes.md

 3. Doubt in Counter decode in figure paper.
 4. XDP can only capture packets from RX (incoming side).
 Is that a problem ?
 5. See #Notes 1
+6. Ask about hashes are implemented for consistent implementation with theirs

 # Check
 1. Check all TODOs